 Why only four?
 Well, we were very specific with our directions of how to respond to the email.
 What to type in the subject line and how to structure the email.
 So what happened next?

 You guessed it, only four could follow simple directions!
 We did hire one and she only lasted a couple of months.
 The term “hire slow, fire fast” is a great rule to follow for this position.
-Read on to #3 to find out why.

 3. Remember That You Can’t Train Someone to Have a Great Personality